mani3h/sephitron/ethereumglossary.md

 ## assert

 In solidity, assert(false) compiles to 0xfe, an invalid opcode, which uses up all remaining gas and reverts all changes.When an assert() statement fails, something very wrong and unexpected is happening and you will need to fix your code.
-Yu should use assert() to avoid conditions that should never,ever occur.
+You should use assert() to avoid conditions that should never,ever occur.

 ## attestation